Ceelog/phpdoc-en/src/ref/funchand.md

 > **Note**:
 >
-> Before PHP 5.4, referenced variables in `param_arr` are passed to the
+> Before PHP 5.4, referenced variables in `args` are passed to the
 > function by reference, regardless of whether the function expects the
 > respective parameter to be passed by reference.
 This form of call-time
 > pass by reference does not emit a deprecation notice, but it is